microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 First, we will do this by **_baking in a defined set of custom system helpers_** for common operations and utilities that are not provided any the built-in Handlebars helpers, which:

-- Allows us full control over what functionality can be executed by the Handlebars template engine.
+- Allows us full control over what functionality can be executed by the Handlebars template factory.
-- Enhances the functionality and usability of the template engine, by providing helpers for common operations and utilities that are not provided by any built-in Handlebars helpers but are commonly hallucinated by the model.
+- Enhances the functionality and usability of the template factory, by providing helpers for common operations and utilities that are not provided by any built-in Handlebars helpers but are commonly hallucinated by the model.
 - Improves the expressiveness and readability of the rendered template, as the helpers can be used to perform simple or complex logic or transformations on the template data / arguments.
 - Provides flexibility and convenience for the users, as they can: